-If this is the case, you have the right to the following information:
+If so, you have the right to the following information:

-The processing purposes, the categories of personal data being processed, the recipients or categories of recipients to whom the personal data are or will be disclosed, in particular for beneficiaries in third countries or international organizations, if possible, the planned duration for which personal data is stored or, if this is not possible, the criteria for determining that duration, the right of rectification or deletion of the personal data concerning them or restriction of our processing or right to object to such processing with a supervisory authority, if the personal data are not collected from the data subject: All available information about the origin of the data the existence of an automated decision making including profiling acc Article 22 (1) and (4) of the GDPR and – at least in these cases – meaningful information on the logic involved and the scope and intended impact of such processing on the data subject.
+The processing purposes, the categories of personal data being processed, the recipients or categories of recipients to whom the personal data are or will be disclosed, in particular to recipients in third countries or international organizations, if possible, the planned duration for which personal data is stored or, if this is not possible, the criteria for determining that duration, the right of rectification or erasure of the personal data concerning them or restriction of processing or a right of objection to such processing processing the existence of a right of appeal to a supervisory authority, , if the personal data is not collected from the data subject: All available information on the origin of the data the existence of a right to appeal to a supervisory authority an automated decision making including profiling in accordance with Article 22 (1) and (4) of the GDPR and – at least in these cases – meaningful information on the logic involved and the scope and intended impact of such processing on the data subject.

 If you would like to assert your right to information, you can contact one of our employees at any time.